First Bus London: Stamford Brook (V)

-Stamford Brook garage operates routes 220, 272, 283, 440 and E3.
+Stamford Brook garage operates routes 209, 220, 272, 440 and E3.

-Stamford Brook opened as a bus garage in 1980 after a two-year construction.
-Originally built as Chiswick Tram depot, it had latterly been used to operate the British European Airways bus service between Heathrow Airport and the West London Air Terminal on Cromwell Road.

-The original plan was to create a temporary home for the Riverside garage buses and staff whilst that garage was re-built with a view to taking on the workload from Mortlake and Turnham Green which were to close.
-However this idea was changed and the garage took on the work from Turnham Green which closed and also inherited the garage code V. Following service reductions, Mortlake and Riverside closed in 1983, with some of their work moving to Stamford Brook.
+Stamford Brook's history dates all the way back to 1896 and it is believed to be london's oldest bus garage.
+Stamford Brook later housed London United Electrical Tramway trams which operated from Hampton Court to Shepherd's Bush Green.

 In 1981 Stamford Brook took on Airbus routes A1 and A2 following the withdrawal of the existing British Airways services between Heathrow Airport and central London.
 These vehicles were transferred in 1994 to West Ramp (which became an outstation of V) leaving the garage with an allocation of MCW Metroriders, MCW Metrobuses, Leyland Olympians and Dennis Darts.

+There are plans to electrify Stamford Brook garage over the upcoming twelve to twenty-four months.

 Tolworth (TV)

-Tolworth garage operates routes 85, 293, 406, 411, 418, 467, 613, 662, 665, K1, K2, K4 and K5.
+Tolworth garage operates routes 85, 293, 406, 411, 418, 613, 662, 665, K1, K2, K4 and K5.

 Tolworth was built on the site of a former coal yard behind Tolworth railway station.

 Tolworth was originally planned in the late 1990s following the closure of Kingston Garage and the announcement that the site was to be part sold off and part converted into the new bus station.
 A recruitment centre was opened on Tolworth Broadway long before building work ever started.

 Route K5 transferred to Tolworth from Quality Line on 25 January 2020.
 Routes 406, 418 and 465 transferred to Tolworth from Quality Line on 25 April 2020.